moogly

 LickinFlames Shawl Bobbies

-And if you do make the Brown Butter Shawl, be sure to tag me @mooglyblog or #mooglyblog on your photos so I can see your photos too!
+Have you made the Brown Butter Shawl?
+Tag me @mooglyblog or #mooglyblog on your photos so I can see your photos too!

 Written pattern copyright Tamara Kelly 2018, all rights reserved.
-Please do not reprint or repost this pattern, but please do link to this page to share this pattern with others.
-To print or download, use the Print Friendly button below, or go to PrintFriendly.com, or right-click to copy and paste it into a word processing document if those options do not work for you (please note that Print Friendly is a free outside website that the button links to, and you can click here for a tutorial on how to use it, but I cannot provide additional technical support for this service).
-If you wish to make items for sale from this pattern or translate it to another language, please visit the About page for details.
+Please do not reprint or repost this pattern.
+Please do link to this page to share this pattern with others.
+You are free to make finished items to sell from this pattern - please visit the About page for details.
 Thank you to Red Heart Yarn for providing the yarn for this pattern.

 Pin12K